-In this campaign you can show short movies, many AMCs have this material as they have carried out their own literacy program.
-Like, IDFC directed a movie for college kids called ‘the big idiot’.
+In this campaign you can show short movies, many AMC have this material as they have carried out their own literacy program.
+Like, IDFC direct a movie for college kids called ‘the big idiot’.
 Recently Tata AMC launched multi-media investor education campaign ‘What happens when Suppandi meets Prof Simply Simple’.
 It’s a comic book aimed at educating the masses.

 Such campaigns could help the kids understand importance of saving and investing better.

 - Get the kids involved in their education planning

 You can encourage clients to get their kids involved in their education planning.
 Today, banks offer kid’s education plans, a recurring deposit to fund your child’s education.
 You can encourage your client to open this account on behalf of their kids.
 In this account they can encourage their kids to make small contribution via saving their pocket money or get them to contribute money on their birthdays and special occasions when they receive money from elders.